Ahajha/cpp-equiv/README.md

 provides the base functionality

 ### equiv_relation_hash
-provides a has function for eq_relation
+provides a hash function for eq_relation

 ### equiv_relation_store
 provides means for storing and accessing equivalence relations in a central location, if many references to them are needed and memory is a concern.